top of page

 22. FLOWERING SHRUBS 2 stems, max 60cm wide

-28. SWEET PEAS (Spencer mixed) 1 vase, 5 spikes from plants grown from seed provided by Society
+27. SUNFLOWER Sunburst 1 bloom from plants grown from seed provided by the Society *

 SECTION 4 POT PLANTS